 In December 1997, we sold our investment in the holding company for Conecel for \$20.0 million in cash and 7.5 million shares of Conecel common stock valued at \$25.0 million.
 Accordingly, we recognized a gain of \$4.4 million net of tax based on the percent of cash received to the total transaction value.
 In the fourth quarter of 1999, we recorded a \$4.0 million write-down of our investment in Conecel based upon a publicly announced purchase of a controlling interest in Conecel by an unaffiliated purchaser.
 As part of the transaction, Conecel's third party debt obligations would be restructured and would no longer be in default.
-We are currently in a dispute with the majority shareholder of the company regarding our ownership interest.

 We have a \$28.6 million investment in a PCS wireless system in Paraguay which is held for sale.
 The system became operational in January 2000 in accordance with its license requirements.
 We are actively marketing the system for sale.
 Our Paraguayan subsidiary is under a preliminary investigation for alleged improper conduct by certain of its employees in connection with a prior extension of the completion deadline.
-We believe that the allegations are baseless.
+We believe that the allegations are haseless